 On the 2nd Saturday of every month, galleries, salons, boutiques, and restaurants open up to the public and host an open house evening of local art and design starting at 4 pm and continuing until 9 pm or later.
 Enjoy the art exhibits, food and wine, music and special events throughout the streets of downtown.

 We Heart Art

-Downtown has a strong tradition of supporting the arts and with every summer brings a new season of musical theatre, live performances, and modern art.
-From Peter Pan to contemporary California art by Robert Arneson, Downtown is your local cultural center for the arts.
+Downtown has a strong tradition of supporting the arts and with every fall brings a new season of musical theatre, live performances, and modern art.
+From Flashdance to fantasy paintings by Julie Heffernan, Downtown is your local cultural center for the arts.

 This creative social mixer happens at the Crocker Art Museum.
 Just a quick hop, skip, and a jump from Old Sacramento, the Crocker is open late to present the program series Art Mix.
 From film, to music, conversations, and cocktails, Art Mix offers an engaging encounter with art, ideas, and people.
 You can always stop by Crocker during the day to tour the museum and its current exhibits too!